WallStreetMojo

 Drivers of Non-Interest Income

 • The extent of non-interest income variation is counted on economic scenarios.
 The interest income largely depends on the minimum rate of interest charged on the sanctioned loan value.
-The rate of interest is decided based on the benchmark rate decided by Federal Bank.
+The interest rate is based on the Federal Bank's benchmark rate.
 Now, when the economy faces challenges of deflation, as a preventive measure Federal Bank lower the interest rates.

 • In such a case, the banks are supposed to pass down the credit of reduction in interest rates to the consumers.
 It is done by revising the rate of interest charged on the loans.
-This leads to a fall in the interest income of the bank.
-To offset the revenue fall the banks, slightly increase the charges levied on transactions which constitute the non-interest income.
+It leads to a fall in the interest income of the bank.
+To offset the revenue fall, the banks slightly increase the charges levied on transactions that constitute the non-interest income.

-• Likewise, when the economy goes through inflation, in order to control the price hikes, the Federal bank raises the interest rate in order to increase the cost of borrowing.
-This results in an increase in the interest income.
+• Likewise, when the economy goes through inflation, the Federal bank raises the interest rate to increase the cost of borrowing to control the price hikes.
+It increases the interest income.

 • However, non-interest income falls because the consumer avoids borrowing the money at the higher cost of funds, which results in a decrease in loan origination changes, loan service charges, late payment charges, etc.